The beginning of the year heralds the arrival in many organisations of the annual round of performance reviews.

 Talk about career aspirations

 Do you know what your team members want from their career and how they see their future panning out?
 Managers sometimes shy away from having honest and constructive career conversations with their people – often because they feel they won’t be able to provide the progression or skills development that people want.
 But you can’t assume you know what people’s aspirations are – and if you don’t have the conversation you definitely won’t be able to uncover any hidden talents they may be harbouring, or help them move forward in a way that suits both the individual and the business.
 Performance reviews are a great time to discuss where your people see themselves heading, how you could make best use of their talents, and how the business can support them going forward.
 People are more likely to stick around if they feel they can talk openly about their ambitions, and that the business will do its best to support them in their goals.
-Performance management can be handled with an HR system – reminding you of upcoming performance reviews and keeping records.
+Performance management can be handled with HR systems – reminding you of upcoming performance reviews and keeping records.

 Act on what’s been agreed

 Make sure that any action or development agreed during an appraisal does actually happen.
 There’s nothing more demotivating for an employee than picking up the appraisal form to see that the course or secondment they’d been promised a year ago still hasn’t happened.
 Trust will be eroded and they will feel as if the encouragement you have given them about their developing their career is nothing more than empty words.
 Performance Management software systems can help to ensure that what’s been agreed actually happens by making information much more visible and easier to act on.

 *CIPD Employee Outlook, Winter 2014/15